 I like to add tomatoes however if you want a truly authentic Cajun recipe leave them out.

-Keywords: red beans, Cajun cuisine, Creole cuisine, Louisiana style red beans and rice, New Orleans style red beans and rice, Cajun red beans and rice
+Keywords: easy red beans and rice, how to make red beans and rice, red beans and rice with sausage, best red beans and rice recipe